Dan Wieringa is our farmer and certified CAP CNMP provider.

 Dan was born and raised on a beef and cropping farm in Ottawa County.
 Growing up, he farmed with his dad and uncle, milked cows and worked as a farm hand at a neighbor’s dairy farm, and participated in 4H and FFA.
 Dan carried on the family-farm tradition, grazing his own herd of Polled Hereford beef cattle.
-Dan majored in Agribusiness Management and came back to farming because he enjoys the lifestyle.
+Dan majored in Agribusiness Management and has been working with farmers ever since.
 He worked in the Allegan County NRCS office for two years helping sign up clients for cost-share assistance.
 Dan’s hands-on experience with agriculture and his time working for the USDA-NRCS in Allegan County make him a unique asset because he understands farmers and the nuances of NRCS programs.

 James DeYoung is our certified CAP CNMP provider and DEQ permits specialist.